A complete guide to the benefits of an all-remote company

 7. Asynchronous communication (over synchronous communication).

-8. The results of work (over the hours put in).
+8. The results of impact (over the activity put in).

 9. Formal communication channels (over informal communication channels).